-As Dr. Purvis points out in The Connected Child, nutrition is important for all children — and especially so for children from hard places.
+As Dr. Purvis points out in The Connected Child, nutrition is important for all children — and especially so for children who’ve experienced adversity.
 Dr. Purvis explains, however, that “it’s not always obvious that a child is missing out on complete nourishment.”

 Recognizing that many adoptive and foster families face various food and nutrition-related issues, the Spoon Foundation and the Joint Council on International Children’s Services have launched a new online resource — www.adoptionnutrition.org — that focuses on nutrition for adoptive and foster families.